Vujadin Boškov: Early life and club career

-Boškov was born in the Serbian village of Begeč, 10 km from Novi Sad in Bunarska Street to father Boja, a village carpenter, and mother Marija.
+Boškov was born in the Yugoslavian village of Begeč, 10 km from Novi Sad in Bunarska Street to father Boja, a village carpenter, and mother Marija.
 His family lived in Novi Sad before moving to Begeč during the Second World War where his grandfather lived.
 Vujadin had an older brother named Aca (also a footballer), who was six years older than Vujadin, who died very young.
 Vujadin also has two younger sisters, sister Verica (Vera) and sister Danica (Dada), the latter still living.
 Boškov graduated from the Trgovačka akademija (trade school).

 A fan of his local team, Boškov played with Vojvodina for most of his career (1946–1960), as well as continuously supporting it.
 In 1961 he moved to Italy to play for Serie A club Sampdoria for one season (1961–62), before accepting a stint as a player-coach at Swiss side Young Fellows Zürich (1962–1964).
 Boškov then returned to the club that made him as a player – FK Vojvodina – and spent seven seasons (1964–1971) as a technical director, leading the club to winning one Yugoslav league championship in 1965–66.